zazabap/Investment/README.md

 This toolkit is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Happy coding and happy investing! 🚀

+## Rules for investment

+1. Do NOT buy stocks on Fridays
+2. 20 Days Closing price and 50 days Closing price are indicators.